Winter adventure: Los Angeles prelude

 - Oct 7, 2024

-We live in the southern hemisphere where it never snows and Christmas is hot and humid, like it is for a good portion of the year.
+We live in the southern hemisphere, in a part of Australia where it never snows.
+Christmas is summer for us, hot and humid, like it is for a good portion of the year.
 I'd had a long-held dream to have a proper winter experience, complete with heavy snow and a white Christmas.
-I’d always wanted to visit Chicago as the lake and the city architecture fascinated me, and, like a lot of travellers, NYC was on my bucket list.
+I’d also always wanted to visit Chicago as the lake and the city architecture fascinated me, and, like a lot of travellers, NYC was on my bucket list.

 This post is the first in a series of four that documents our 2016 winter adventure.
-I am writing this post in 2024, but I still have very clear memories of the trip, partly because of our winter snow experience in Chicago and the iconic places we visited in NYC (and on a day trip to Washington DC).
+I wrote this post in 2024, but I still have very clear memories of the trip, partly because of our winter snow experience in Chicago and the iconic places we visited in NYC and on a day trip to Washington DC.

 Our winter adventure began with a warm up to the main event in the form of a full day stopover in LA.
 We left Brisbane at 11.30am on Sunday December 18, flying with Virgin Australia to LAX, arriving at 6.30am the same day.
 The opportunity for the LA stopover was really just about flight schedules, but it was a nice bonus, even just to break the journey.
 Our flight to Chicago was due to depart at 11pm that evening so we opted to hire a car to make the most of our time.